jrdalino/infra-as-code-aws-cloudformation/README.md

       Name: !Join [ ':', [ !Ref 'AWS::StackName', 'FargateContainerSecurityGroup' ] ]
 ```

-## Step 2: IAM Roles
+## Step 2: ECS Roles
 ```
 ---
 AWSTemplateFormatVersion: '2010-09-09'
-Description: This stack deploys the core network infrastructure and IAM resources
+Description: This stack deploys the IAM Role
-             to be used for a service hosted in Amazon ECS using AWS Fargate.

 Resources:
   # This is an IAM role which authorizes ECS to manage resources on your